vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 my issue is more one of digestion or one of fatigue or infection-fighting.

-### Urinate right before going to bed
+### Urinate right before the `gib` step

-As with nomal times, it is important to urinate right before going to bed.
+As with normal times, it is important to urinate right before going to bed.
 In fact, it becomes more important to do so, as getting the full amount of sleep becomes more important when I have health issues.